 Planning for Trips and Travel

-Planning for trips and travel is an opportunity for girls to develop decision-making skills and work collaboratively with leaders and troop volunteers.
-Just remember, all trips should have an immediate purpose (such as complementing badges or awards) and involve girls in the planning process.Get Council Approval
+Planning for trips and travel is an opportunity for Girl Scouts to develop decision-making skills and work collaboratively with leaders and troop volunteers.
+Just remember, all trips should have an immediate purpose (such as complementing badges or learning new skills) and involve Girl Scouts in the planning process.Get Council Approval

-You can use our Sample Budget Worksheet and Financial Agreement to learn how much your trip will cost.
+You can use our Sample Budget Worksheet and Financial Agreement to estimate how much your trip will cost.
+From here, your troop can start setting goals for financing your trip!

 There are many creative ways to finance trips and travel!
-Girls can make a personal contribution such as saved money from summer jobs, allowances, etc. Families (even extended relatives) can make contributions as well.
-Girls can ask family and friends to contribute to their trip fund instead of purchasing birthday or holiday gifts.
+Girl Scouts can make a personal contribution such as saved money from summer jobs, allowances, etc. Families (even extended relatives) can make contributions as well.

-Travel plans can be incentives given for reaching Cookie Program and Snacks & Magazines sales goals.
-While Cookie Credits and Fall FUNds belong to individual girls, some troops agree to use them to pay for troop activities, like traveling.
+Travel plans can be great incentives for Girl Scouts to reach their Cookie Program and Snacks & Magazines sales goals.
+While Cookie Credits and Fall FUNds belong to individual troop members, some troops agree to use them to pay for troop activities, like traveling.
 They can be used for individual girl trips or troop trips.
+To apply Cookie Credits, Fall FUNds, or Juliette Program Credits to approved, extended trips, use the Cookie Credits, Fall FUNds, and Juliette Program Credit Reimbursement Form.
+These requests can take at least four weeks to process, so please plan your submission accordingly!

-If the budget goal for a specific activity has not been met through product sales, girls may participate in additional money-earning projects.
+If the budget goal for a specific activity has not been met through product sales, troops may participate in additional money-earning projects outside of the Snacks & Magazines and Cookie sale seasons.

-Sleep time can make girls and adults feel vulnerable and uncomfortable with their surroundings.
+Sleeping arrangements are important to keeping Girl Scouts safe and to make everyone feel comfortable.
 Download our Sleeping Arrangement Guidelines to help minimize any unwanted behavior or feelings.

 It’s important to keep families informed when making trip and travel plans.
 Families will expect thorough planning, the ability to provide input, and affordability.
 (Some may even be willing to help out with the planning process!)